huangshiqi99/scenarios/python/challenge-data-types-manipulation/step2.md

 ## Requirements

-- Use only the list operations to solve the problem.
-- No modules can be imported.
+1.Sort the list in ascending order.
+2.Remove duplicates from the list.
+3.Return the final list.